moj-analytical-services/splink/docs/blog/posts/2026-01-29-running-splink-in-production.md

 !!! note

-    Model building is not part of the weekly run.
-We rerun it only when models need updating, and we persist the resulting versioned artefacts.
+    Estimation of model parameters is not part of the weekly run.
+We rerun it only when models need updating, and we persist the resulting versioned `.json` model spec artefacts.

 We orchestrate this as a directed acyclic graph (DAG) in Airflow.
-Each stage produces explicit outputs that the next stage consumes.
+Each stage produces explicit, idempotent artefacts that act as checkpoints for the next stage to consume.
 The theme is simple, treat linkage as a pipeline of artefacts, not a single black box job.

 Our pipeline produces two primary products:

 - `person` level linkage, connecting individual people across systems
 - `journey` level linkage, connecting case journeys between Magistrates and Crown Courts (which was necessary prior to the introduction of Common Platform)